 Corsica is about 133 miles north/south by 50 miles, for a total land area of 3,352 square miles.
 Corsica is really just one big mountain sticking out of the sea, having several peaks over 2000 meters high.
 The island is covered by maquis, a pungent combo of lavender myrtle and heather, as well as pine and chestnut forests.

-Although Corsica offers a rich variety of natural landscapes and manmade art, you'll definitely want to check out the cities listed in the next section to really experience the diversity of culture Corsica has to offer.Continue to 2 of 3 below.
+Although Corsica offers a rich variety of natural landscapes and man-made art, you'll definitely want to check out the cities listed below to really experience the diversity of culture Corsica has to offer.Continue to 2 of 3 below.

 02 of 03

 The French island of Corsica is charming, wild, unique, and interesting, but also a tourist hotspot and constantly overbooked.
 It's important to plan ahead when visiting Corsica, especially during the busy summer and winter tourist seasons.